ParasRojiya/ParasRojiya/README.md

 # Hello I'm Paras Rojiya

 ## 💫 About Me:
-🔭 Hello everyone, I’m Paras Rojiya recently i completed BCA degree and also learning flutter.<br>
+🔭 Hello everyone, I’m Paras Rojiya recently I've completed BCA degree and also learning flutter.<br>
    You can check my projects from my repositories, outputs are also added in readme.md files<br>

 ## 🌐 Socials: